Terms of Service

 (a) Shipclaim will use commercially reasonable efforts to maintain Service availability but does not guarantee uninterrupted access.
 Maintenance, upgrades, and unforeseen outages may affect availability.

 (b) Shipclaim may modify, add, remove, or discontinue features of the Service at any time.
-Material reductions in functionality for paid plans will be announced at least 30 days in advance, allowing Customers to cancel before the change takes effect.
+Material reductions in functionality will be announced at least 30 days in advance, allowing Customers to stop using the Service before the change takes effect.

 (c) Shipclaim does not commit to a specific service level agreement (SLA) unless explicitly stated in a written agreement signed by Shipclaim.